The Arousal video Game AnnotatIoN (AGAIN) Dataset: Acknowledgements

 \section{Acknowledgements}

 This project has received funding from the European Union’s Horizon 2020 programme under grant agreement No 952002.

-\begin{IEEEbiography}[{ }] {David Melhart} is a Ph.D. student at the Institute of Digital Games, University of Malta.
-He received a master's degree in Cognition and Communication from the University of Copenhagen in 2016 and since 2017 he is studying towards a Ph.D. degree in Game Research.
+\begin{IEEEbiography}[{ }] {David Melhart} is a Postdoctoral Researcher at the Institute of Digital Games, University of Malta.
+He received a MA degree in Cognition and Communication from the University of Copenhagen in 2016 and a Ph.D. degree in Game Research from the University of Malta in 2021.
 His research focuses on Machine Learning, Affective Computing, and Games User Modelling.
-He was the Communication Chair of FDG 2020 and has been a recurring organiser and Publicity Chair of the \emph{Summer School series on Artificial Intelligence and Games} (2018-2020). \end{IEEEbiography}
+He was the Communication Chair of FDG 2020, has been a recurring organiser and Publicity Chair of the \emph{Summer School series on Artificial Intelligence and Games} (2018-2022), and currently serves as an Editorial Assistant to the \emph{IEEE Transactions on Games}. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Antonios Liapis} is a Senior Lecturer at the Institute of Digital Games, University of Malta, where he bridges the gap between game technology and game design in courses focusing on human-computer creativity, digital prototyping and game development.
 He received the Ph.D. degree in Information Technology from the IT University of Copenhagen in 2014.
 His research focuses on Artificial Intelligence in Games, Human-Computer Interaction, Computational Creativity, and User Modelling.
-He has published over 100 papers in the aforementioned fields, and has received several awards for his research contributions and reviewing effort.
-He has served as general chair in four international conferences, as guest editor in four special issues in international journals, and has co-organised 11 workshops. \end{IEEEbiography}
+He has published over 120 papers in the aforementioned fields, and has received several awards for his research contributions and reviewing effort.
+He serves as Associate Editor for the {IEEE Transactions on Games}, and has served as general chair in four international conferences, as guest editor in four special issues in international journals, and has co-organised 12 workshops. \end{IEEEbiography}